What Is Sex Therapy?

 - Sexuality Education

 Individual therapy sessions generally last 45 minutes.
 It is possible, however, to schedule 90 minute sessions for couples.
 Dr. Ellis is a Licensed Clinical Psychologist and AASECT Certified Sex Therapist.
-She conducts a thorough assessement during the first few sessions to assist with determining an effective, problem-centered plan to address the issue(s) bringing you to treatment.
-The assessment will include obtaing a thorough understanding of your conerns, personal and family history, medical history, and your goals for treatment.
+We conduct a thorough assessment during the first few sessions to assist with determining an effective, problem-centered plan to address the issue(s) bringing you to treatment.
+The assessment will include obtaining a thorough understanding of your concerns, personal and family history, medical history, and your goals for treatment.